stowball/hucssley/README.md

 ## A working example

-The following example demonstrates how you can use Hucssley out-of-the-box to create easily create a responsive, accessible, interactive component.
+The following example demonstrates how you can use Hucssley out-of-the-box to easily create a responsive, accessible, interactive component.

 ```html
 <div class="